cupcake-recipes.com

 Preparation Steps

-• Pour the cream cheese mixture into the prepared baking dish and spread evenly.
+• Pour the undrained crushed pineapple into the prepared baking dish and spread it into an even layer.

-• Sprinkle the dry lemon cake mix evenly over the cream cheese mixture.
+• Sprinkle the dry yellow cake mix evenly over the cherry pie filling.
+Do not stir or mix the ingredients.

 Notes